vydanasindhu/Sockets/README.md

 2. **Role**s: Each round features one player as the clue giver and the other as the guesser.
 3. **Clue Giving**:
    A 'taboo' card displays words the clue giver cannot use.

-   The clue giver provides a single-word clue within 90 seconds.
+   The clue giver provides a single-word clue
-4. **Guessing**:
+5. **Guessing**:
-   The guesser tries to guess the word within 90 seconds.
+   The guesser tries to guess the word.

-   A correct first guess earns 5 points.
+   A correct first guess earns 3 points.
-5. **Second Clue**:
+6. **Second Clue**:
    If the first guess is incorrect, the clue giver offers a second clue.

-   A correct guess after the second clue earns 3 points.
+   A correct guess after the second clue earns 2 points.

+   Any correct guesses after 3 or more clues will earn 1 point.

+8. Each round is for 60 seconds and the players should try to get the word right within that time to earn points for that round.
-6. **Discussion**:
+9. **Discussion**:
    After each question, the answer and the source are revealed.
    Players can discuss about the question and strategize for the next rounds.